Statistical modelling: Linear Regression

 6 1 5.4

-The main difference between the a categorical and a numerical predictors is that numerical predictors are represented by a single column in the model matrix \(X\), containing the predictor values itself, while a categorical predictor with n levels is represented by n-1 columns containing 0 or 1 values.
+In the model matrix \(X\), numerical predictors are thus represented by a single column containing the predictor values itself, while a categorical predictor with n levels is represented by n-1 columns containing 0 or 1 values.

 Categorical predictors are widely used for example to encode experimental designs, such as in differential gene expression analysis based on (generalized) linear models (edgeR and DESeq2 packages):